Xbox Series X specs revealed: Here’s what matters and why

 Why the Xbox Series X GPU matters

 The last major hardware pillar for Xbox Series X is the GPU.
-It has 12 teraFLOPS of power with 52 compute units running at 1.825 GHz.
+It has 12 teraflops of power with 52 compute units running at 1.825 GHz.
 Again, what does all of that mean?
 It doesn’t matter too much.

 It’s more important that it’s running on a custom version of AMD’s new RDNA 2 architecture.
 AMD hasn’t launched any RDNA 2 GPUs yet.
 But the first RDNA video cards are powerful and efficient.
 Their performance-per-watt is one of their most impressive attributes.
 And that means with console optimizations, developers may get some astonishing results out of RDNA 2.